-I recently watched Green Book which was pleasant, humorous, and generally good.
+The recent movie Green Book was pleasant, humorous, and generally good.
 I was astounded by Viggo Mortesen’s performance, as I had not seen him explore the boundaries of acting as creatively as he did here.
-My focus is not on him so much as it on a particular scene in the movie wherein Don Shirley, played by Mahershala Ali, is caught in a suggested sexual relation with another man.
+The same generally reigns true for Mahershala Ali’s performance, who played Don Shirley, an American jazz player.
+In the movie, he is caught in a suggested sexual relation with another man.
 The potential historical inaccuracy of this scene may be interpreted as good or evil depending on the views of the Hollywood agenda and the Catholic Church, respectively.
 Either entity will consider the scene as worthy or undignified of depiction depending on the intent of the agenda and its effects.

 Hollywood’s agenda is compatible with the principle of equality.
 If seen in light of Hollywood’s push for homosexual equality, the movie scene may be praised for its inclusion by the LBGT+ advocates.
 Indeed, we live in a country where equality is ipso facto good.
 Thus, although Shirley’s biography makes no mention of explicit sexual relations, Hollywood jumped on board about the implication that Shirley might have had a sodomistic caricature.
 Of course, we do not know whether Shirley was actually homosexual, or if he was only perceived as such due to the stereotypes in the 1960’s?
 Whatever the case, the scene fits the bill for the homosexual agenda insofar as equality is considered.